the-communityiot/Community_Smart_Home/README.md

 ![](Screenshots_and_setup/addtags.jpg)
 8) Fill in the necessary details and click on next.
 You will be greeted with the configure security page
 ![](Screenshots_and_setup/configuresecurity.jpg)
+9) Click on next
+10) On the last page, just review the settings and launch the EC2 instance

+**Amazon Rekognition and S3**
+1) Click on the amazon s3 services
+2) Create a new bucket